matthaldeman95/PlaylistConversionPlatform/README.md

 # PCP - Playlist Conversion Platform

-Script to convert a platform from one music service to another.
+Script to convert a playlist from one music service to another.
 So I can share my Google Play playlists with Spotifyers and vice versa.

 Currently supported:  Google Play Music and Spotify